Blog Title

 If there are delays, you can use the schedule to substantiate them fairly and objectively so all parties can come to a resolution.

 The schedule is your most powerful tool when it comes to proactively identifying and mitigating risks before they impact a project.
-Having visibility on critical and near-critical activities as described above lets you prioritize what you need to do and in what order.
+Having visibility on critical and near-critical activities as described above lets you prioritize what issues you need to address and in what order.

 Using this schedule to leverage this visibility lets you be proactive about risks - the longer it takes for issues to be identified, the more likely it is delays will occur.